Updated September 2012

 - External Review, 2010

-Victoria University is the interim space for the law school during the construction period
+Victoria University is the transitional space for the law school during the construction period

-The Faculty of Law is pleased to announce that interim space for the law school during construction of the new Jackman Law Building has been confirmed at Victoria University, across the street from the Faculty of Law.
+The transitional space for the law school during construction of the new Jackman Law Building will be at Victoria University, across the street from the Faculty of Law.

 Ongoing Student Consultation and Input